Sports massage is fantastic for athletic performance and recovery

 And there’s a good reason for that.

 In the world of high-performance athletics, every edge matters.
-Proper massage techniques can have a very real effect on an athlete's ability to train and compete.
+Proper massage techniques can have a very real effect on an athlete's ability to train, compete and win.

 While supplements (like our premium blackcurrant berry powder) support endurance and recovery from the inside, massage does a similar thing from the outside.
 They both help you perform better but do it in very different ways.